ahmetcelik05/AiCommunityArticles/docs/en/Community-Articles/2026-09-16-net-11-in-practice/post.md

 | `dotnet.cache.entries` | ObservableUpDownCounter | `{entry}` | |
 | `dotnet.cache.estimated_size` | ObservableGauge | `By` | |

-All four instruments are observable, so the cache's hot path only increments the counters it already maintained for `GetCurrentStatistics()`; the values are read when a collector asks.

 ### Example: a read-through product catalog

 In most applications the opt-in is a one-liner: `services.AddMemoryCache(options => options.TrackStatistics = true)`.
 The sample registers `AddMemoryCache()` and then configures it through an `IConfigureOptions<MemoryCacheOptions>` so that the demo-specific settings live next to the feature: